Marble Worktops: The Ultimate Guide to Choosing, Installing, and Maintaining Them

 Marble Effect Worktops

+Marble effect worktops are available in various colours and patterns, allowing you to choose the perfect look for your kitchen.
+They are also extremely durable and resistant to scratches and stains, making them a practical choice for busy kitchens.
 One of the benefits of marble effect worktops is that they require very little maintenance.
 Unlike natural marble, they do not need to be sealed regularly and can be easily cleaned with a damp cloth and mild detergent.

-Marble-effect Quartz Worktops
+Quartz Worktops

-Marble-effect Dekton Worktops
+Dekton Worktops

 With convincing vein patterns and a matte finish, Dekton marble-effect worktops provide an incredibly realistic marble look.
 But unlike real marble, Dekton needs no sealants and withstands wear and tear exceptionally well.
 For cooks wanting marble’s beauty with maximum toughness, Dekton worktops offer an optimal combination.

-Marble-effect Neolith Worktops
+Neolith Worktops

 Known for its durability and aesthetics, Neolith offers marble-effect worktops with extraordinary detail, texture, and colour accuracy.
 Varieties like Calacatta Luxe, Calacatta Royale, and Statuario accurately recreate the most coveted marble looks.
-Using improved particle sintering technology, Neolith marble-effect worktops provide the same intricate veining as marble in a more scratch, stain, and heat resistant material.
+Using improved particle sintering technology, Neolith marble-effect worktops provide the same intricate veining as marble in a more scratch, stain, and heat-resistant material.

-Marble-effect Porcelain Worktops
+Porcelain Worktops

 With digitally printed veining and a matte finish, porcelain marble-effect worktops provide a surprisingly realistic marble look at a lower cost.
-Porcelain resists moisture, impact, scratches, and heat better than actual marble.
-For beautiful marble patterns without the maintenance, marble-effect porcelain worktops offer the best of both worlds.
+Porcelain resists moisture, impact, scratches, and heat better than marble.
+For beautiful marble patterns without maintenance, marble-effect porcelain worktops offer the best of both worlds.

 Comparing Marble with Other Stones